mythicalBeast15x/Raspberry-Pi-Ecosystem-Smart-Home/Weekly_Reports/Data_Access_Backend_Group/WeeklyReport_BackendGroup_2-12-2024.md

 - Anything important.

 ### Next Week Goals
-- Next week goals thaty you plan to focus on or learn about.
+- Next week goals that you plan to focus on or learn about.
 These are 2 week sprints, so keep that in mind.

 ## Individual Report - Catherine Monteith
 ### Previous Goals